lienphuong/ReactJS-nndmc4/README.md

    cd my-grid

-4) Remove yarn.lock because we will be copying package.json from the package and will need to install again:
+4) Remove package-lock.json because we will be copying package.json from the package and will need to install again:

-   rm yarn.lock
+   rm package-lock.json

 5) Install dependencies listed in package.json:

-   yarn install
+   npm install

 6) Start the project

-   yarn start
+  ./mystart.sh

 7) To see how USEFUL is faker.js, replace true with false in the following lines in BirdGrid.js: